U-Boot-EFI/u-boot-sct-results/README.md

 | Stall                               | N/A         | PASS       |
 |                                     |             |            |

-1) Variable is not persisted across boot.
+1) Loading of HII resource file not supported.

 ## Runtime services